maulsy01/HappyReportAnalysis/index.rst

 We first wanted to know more general information about the data, such as what countries are the happiest and how have the countries changed over the years.

+The following plot shows the average happiness score in each region in the year 2017.
+It shows that Western Europe, North America, and Australia and New Zealand have the highest average happiness scores, while Sub-Saharan Africa and Sourhtern Asia have the lowest average happiness scores.

 Categorical Exploration
 -----------------------